A Pierre….

 Nono portrait concert with Musikfabrik Sept.
 2024

 If you know Nono’s Das Atmende Klarsein, you will be familiar with the technique of whistling and playing with the resonance of the flute.
 In my opinion, this is a different use of the effect from what Nono wants in A Pierre.
 In Das Atmende Klarsein, there are melodic and harmonic considerations that argue for the whistling and the flute resonance to be as steady and balanced as possible, whereas in A Pierre, they should be elegantly unsteady.
-You notice I say “flute resonance”, not the proper sound of the flute.
-Since I can’t whistle through my teeth, I can only get the resonance of the flute while whistling.

 It has now become quite common to play A Pierre on a bass flute in C. There is no published score for this instrumentation; one has to take the original and make the transposition.
-At some point though, I want to try this piece on the instrument for which it was conceived, a narrow-bored contrabass flute in G (there are very few of them in existence.
+At some point though, I want to try this piece on the instrument for which it was conceived, a narrow-bored contrabass flute in G. (There are very few of them in existence.
 See Daniel Agi’s article linked above).
-My suspicion is that this instrument produces fewer higher partials than modern bass flutes in C, which often have embouchure holes that have high walls and a sharp blowing edge so that they can project in ensemble situations.
+My suspicion is that this instrument produces fewer higher partials than modern bass flutes in C, which often have embouchure holes with high walls and a sharp blowing edge so that they can project in ensemble situations.
 These high partials are taken up by the electronics, especially the band-pass filters, and amplified.
 I don’t think this sounds terrible, but I wonder if Nono had used these modern instruments in his experiments, he might have chosen different parameters for the filter’s cut-off frequencies and different transpositions for the harmonizers.

 Ernesto Molinari also said that the original idea is to have the players seated, not standing.
 I seem to have a vague recollection of a photo from the original performance with the players seated on stools that looked like contrabass stools.
 He also said the work should not go on for too long, never more than 10 minutes.
-For me personally, I think this is correct: this work is a small puzzle of a present for Pierre Boulez, almost jewel-like, and not a zoned-out, meditative work, despite its trippy, hallucinogenic sound world.
+For me personally, I think feels correct: this work is a small puzzle of a present for Pierre Boulez, almost jewel-like, and not a zoned-out, meditative work, despite its trippy, hallucinogenic sound world.

 Also, keeping to the original timing (without being metronomically, robotically strict) does create a proper coinciding of the delay lines with the fermatas.
 According to Juan Parra, with whom we performed the electronics – theoretically, during the fermatas, Nono has calculated an event in the past that should be heard in the delay during the fermata.
 The fermatas are there not only as points of meeting for the players, but for the electronics to play out their parts as well.
 This is why they are given specific durations.
 The delay lines are also specifically chosen at 12 and 2 x 12 (24) seconds long for important psychoacoustic reasons.
 According to experiments Nono and his team did in the electronic studio, twenty-four seconds is approximately the time in which most people do not hear a musically repeated idea as a repetition, but as an independent idea.